algorandfoundation/docs/docs/get-details/asa.md

 Here are several things to be aware of before getting started with assets.

 - For every asset an account creates or owns, its minimum balance is increased by 0.1 Algos (100,000 microAlgos).
-- This minimum balance requirement will be placed on the original creator as long as the the asset has not been destroyed.
-Transfering the asset does not alleviate the creator's minimum balance requirement.
+- This minimum balance requirement will be placed on the original creator as long as the asset has not been destroyed.
+Transferring the asset does not alleviate the creator's minimum balance requirement.
 - Before a new asset can be transferred to a specific account the receiver must opt-in to receive the asset.
 This process is described below in [Receiving an asset](#receiving-an-asset).
 - If any transaction is issued that would violate the minimum balance requirements, the transaction will fail.